Canyon Creek, Austin, Texas

-Canyon Creek was former ranch and hunting land, much of which was once a working cattle ranch owned by former US Congressman Jake Pickle.
-It was developed by the Blanton Company in the wake of the savings and loan meltdown in the United States in the late 1980s.
+Canyon Creek was former ranch and hunting land, much of which was once a working cattle ranch owned by former US Congressman J. J. Pickle.
+It was developed by the Blanton Company in the wake of the savings and loan crisis in the United States in the late 1980s.
 Perry Blanton and his company envisioned and developed a completely planned community filled with homes, parks, and connecting trails.
 It contains significant protected habitat for the golden-cheeked warbler and black-capped vireo, two endangered bird species native to central Texas.
 The neighborhood developed rapidly in the 1990s, and was completely built out by 2005.
 In the mid-1990s, Round Rock Independent School District authorized the construction of Canyon Creek Elementary School in the neighborhood.